Mishin870/tardis/README.md

 > Exact values for each difficulty level are shown in the setting tooltips in-game.

 > When SpaceAge is enabled, Hard difficulty changes (uses space resources).

+## Recall Keys

+TARDIS keys allow you to teleport your TARDIS to your position from anywhere.
+Keys are color-coded for easy identification.

+**How to create a recall key:**

+1. Place a **key synchronizer** inside your TARDIS
+2. Craft a **TARDIS key** and place it in the key synchronizer
+3. Select a color from the dropdown and click **Bind**
+4. The key is now ready!
+Hold it in your cursor and left-click on the ground to teleport the TARDIS to your position from anywhere

+Each key is bound to a specific TARDIS and cannot be used with other TARDISes.
+10 colors are available for organizing multiple keys.

 ## Commands